This post may contain affiliate links, meaning I may earn a small commission at no cost to you if you make a purchase through the links.

 House clothes do not need to be fancy and new.
-Therefore, you can use second-hand clothes at home.
+Therefore, you can wear second-hand clothes at home.
 Save

 85. Change air filters.

-Changing your air filters regularly will enable you HVAC to work efficiently.
-According to the US Department of Energy, replacing a dirty clogged filter with a clean one can lower your air conditioner’s energy consumption by 5% to 15%.
+Changing your air filters regularly will enable your HVAC to work efficiently.
+According to the US Department of Energy, replacing a dirty, clogged filter with a clean one can lower your air conditioner’s energy consumption by 5% to 15%.